sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

  * Bug fix: log of NaN in RealField and ComplexField results in infinite loop.
 We have posted a fix here: [[http://trac.sagemath.org/ticket/15388|#15388]] (needs review) - Paul Fili, Adam Towsley

  * Enabled canonical height for maps of P1 over number fields.
-Here is an early draft worksheet: [[attachment:Canonical height for number fields.sws| sws]]
+Here is an early draft worksheet: [[attachment:Canonical height for number fields.sws| sws]] Adam Towsley, Paul Fili

 === Wishlist ===